 Part VI Public-key cryptosystems, II.
-Other cryptosystems, security, PRG, hash functions CHAPTER 6: Other cryptosystems, pseudo-random numbers generators and hash functions A large number of interesting and important cryptosystems have already been designed.
-In this chapter we present some of them in order to illustrate principles and techniques that can be used to design cryptosystems.
-At first, we present several cryptosystems security of which is based on the fact that computation of discrete logarithms is infeasible in some groups.
+Other cryptosystems, security, PRG, hash functions CHAPTER 6: OTHER CRYPTOSYSTEMS, PSEUDO-RANDOM NUMBER GENERATORS and HASH FUNCTIONS A large number of interesting and important cryptosystems have already been designed.
+In this chapter we present several other of them in order to illustrate principles and techniques that can be used to design cryptosystems.
+At first, we present several cryptosystems security of which is based on the fact that computation of square roots and discrete logarithms is in genral infeasible in some groups.
 Secondly, we discuss pseudo-random number generators and hash functions - other very important concepts of modern cryptography Finally, we discuss one of the fundamental questions of modern cryptography: when can a cryptosystem be considered as (computationally) perfectly secure?
 In order to do that we will: